Generic name: Delafloxacin Tablets [ del-a-FLOKS-a-sin ]

 - If your symptoms or health problems do not get better or if they become worse, call your doctor.

 - Do not share your drugs with others and do not take anyone else's drugs.

-- Some drugs may have another patient information leaflet.
-Check with your pharmacist.
-If you have any questions about this medicine (delafloxacin tablets), please talk with your doctor, nurse, pharmacist, or other health care provider.
+- This medicine comes with an extra patient fact sheet called a Medication Guide.
+Read it with care.
+Read it again each time this medicine (delafloxacin tablets) is refilled.
+If you have any questions about this medicine (delafloxacin tablets), please talk with the doctor, pharmacist, or other health care provider.